-- The different modules for which students may opt, will be limited to those which the School of Languages and the Subject Groups Creative Writing and Afrikaans and Dutch can teach in a certain year according to their particular circumstances.
-Factors such as staff sabbaticals, the minimum number of students required for a course, and other circumstances may play a role. - The successful completion of modules in Afrikaans and Dutch al level 3 AFLL 311 and AFLL321 is strongly recommended. - For students who did not take and pass AFLL311 and AFLL321, the module SKRK671 is compulsory. - d) Under certain circumstances and with the approval of the various directors of schools, a student may be allowed to take one additional module from a related subject.
+- a) The different modules for which students may opt, will be limited to those which the School of Languages and the Subject Groups Creative Writing and Afrikaans and Dutch can teach in a certain year according to their particular circumstances.
+Factors such as staff sabbaticals, the minimum number of students required for a course, and other circumstances may play a role. - b) The successful completion of modules in Afrikaans and Dutch al level 3 AFLL 311 and AFLL321 is strongly recommended. - For students who did not take and pass AFLL311 and AFLL321, the module SKRK671 is compulsory. - d) Under certain circumstances and with the approval of the various directors of schools, a student may be allowed to take one additional module from a related subject.
 Consult the chairperson of the subject group involved. - The research report of AFLL681 must be related to Afrikaans Creative Writing. - f) Students who wish to be admitted into this programme will be screened by means of the submission of an original piece of writing.
 Approach the chairperson of the Subject Group Creative Writing about this requirement in good time. - g) Before starting Honours studies, students must apply to the chairperson of the Subject Group Creative Writing on the prescribed form, for screening purposes. - h) The compilation of a specific student's Honours programme is subject to the final approval of the chairperson of the Subject Group Creative Writing as well as of the School Director/Deputy Director on a specific campus of the School of Languages.

-HUM.2.4.5 Compilation of programme 1EB L02 L601P: Creative Writing with Afrikaans Creative Writing
+HUM.2.4.5 Compilation of programme 1EB L01 L601P: Creative Writing with Afrikaans Creative Writing

-Module code Type Credits Descriptive name Complete the T Complete the THREE (3) following core modules: SKRK672 Н 24 Afrikaans Creative Writing in Practice AFLG671 Н 24 Afrikaans Text Editing AFLL681 Н 32 Research report and introduction to research methodologies Complete TWO (2) of the following elective modules: SKRK671 Х 24 Genre Theory and Afrikaans Literary History for Creative Writers AFLL671 Х 24 Afrikaans Poetry: Poetry and Intertext AFLL672 Х 24 Afrikaans Narrative Texts AFLL673 Х 24 From Text to Performance: A study of Drama and Theatre Science AFLL675 Х 24 Afrikaans and Dutch Children's and Youth Literature AFLW672 72 X 24 Narratology: Novel and Film Total credits fo r the proc ramme: Po tchefstroom 128
+Module code Descriptive name Credits Complete the TH REE (3) following core modules: SKRK672 (PC) Afrikaans Creative Writing in Practice 24 AFLG671 (PC) Afrikaans Text Editing 24 AFLL681 (PC/VC) Research Report and Introduction to Research Methodologies 32 Complete TWO (2 2) of the following elective modules: SKRK671 (PC) Genre Theory and Afrikaans Literary History for Creative Writers 24 AFLL671 (PC/VC) Afrikaans Poetry: Poetry and Intertext 24 AFLL672 (PC/VC) Afrikaans Narrative Texts 24 AFLL673 (PC) From Text to Performance: A study of Drama and Theatre Science 24 AFLL675 (PC) Afrikaans and Dutch Children's and Youth Literature 24 AFLW672 (PC) Narratology: Novel and Film 24 Total credits for the programme: Potchefstroom